jhancock532/bars.js/README.md

-# An Effortless Music Visualiser Javascript Library
+# A Music Visualiser Javascript Library

-This work is licensed under the Creative Commons Attribution 4.0 International License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.
+music-visualiser.js is the original version bars.js is the new version.
+I'll sort out this mess sharpish.

 The idea behind this library is that you iterate through the `barHeights` array, (a property of the `MusicVisualiser` object) which contains the heights of conventional music visualiser bars.
 No messing with mathematics, just specify the audio element, load the file into it, and start animating.